Kamado Joe, Classic Joe II 18"

 These series II onwards KJ's also have another very nice feature the BGE is lacking, which is a dome latch that you can operate with a single finger while cooking.

 After a day or so operating the latch was like second nature and real easy to accommodate.

-On 9/18 the weather was warning of incoming rain cells so I hurriedly put both the KJ eggs in their all weather Pajamas and I am glad I did because it is still raining!
+On 9/18/22 the weather was warning of incoming rain cells so I hurriedly put both the KJ eggs in their all weather Pajamas and I am glad I did because it was still raining 12 days later!

 Kamado Joe and Kettle Joe in Pajamas

 The Kettle Joe is good but the Kamado Joe Classic Joe Series II was in a different league with steaks and chops and especially veggies, much to my utter amazement.

 After two weeks of cooks on both my KJ devices I reported a massive increase in the taste of my food and concured with James at Smoking dad BBQ on that score.